PRich57/tech-blog/README.md

 ## Contributing

   All contributions are welcome and should be done by cloning this repo and working from your own branch.
-Please contact me with any questions.
+Please contact me via GitHub with any questions.